NextKraftwerke/PyConfig/README.md

 config = DemoConfig()
 ```

-Here we make it configurable:
+Here we make the following configurable:
 - How many exclamation marks are added after "world" or the user's name.
 - Whether the whole greeting is printed in upper case letters or not.
 - Which web service will be used to get the weather data (rain probability).